HogeFinance/HogeScraper/README.md

 HogeScraper is an all-in-one utility to let you track your purchased hoge, current hoge balance(with redistribution rewards), isolate exactly how many redistribution rewards you currently hold, and get the current price in a number of currencies such as: USD, CAD, AUD, BTC, etc...

 It currently leverages several sources to get its data.
-Primarily it reads from the ethereum blockchain, and as such an [Infura API Key](https://infura.io/) is required.
+Primarily it reads from the ethereum and xDai blockchains, and as such an [Infura API Key](https://infura.io/) is required.
 This allows HogeScraper to filter transfer events sent to your address(your Hoge purchases) as well as query the contract for your current balance.
 Additionally price data is fed in from coingeckos API.

 # Installation:
 To install HogeScraper enter the following commands(Windows, Linux, or macOS)